inway/mojo-rabbitmq-client/README.md

 # COPYRIGHT AND LICENSE

-Copyright (C) 2015-2019, Sebastian Podjasek and others
+Copyright (C) 2015-2017, Sebastian Podjasek and others

 Based on [AnyEvent::RabbitMQ](https://metacpan.org/pod/AnyEvent::RabbitMQ) - Copyright (C) 2010 Masahito Ikuta, maintained by `bobtfish@bobtfish.net`

 This program is free software, you can redistribute it and/or modify it under the terms of the Artistic License version 2.0.

-Contains AMQP specification (`shared/amqp0-9-1.stripped.extended.xml`) licensed under BSD-style license.